Mikelovex/Mikelovex/README.md

 **Developer.**

-- 🌱 I’m currently learning NextJs
+- 🌱 I’m currently learning Java, Spring boot
 - 💻 React, Nodejs, Typescript
 - 📚 Learning is continuous and there will always be a next level